-What this means is that, referring to the point made above about the collector being the principal responsible party, the controller must choose a processor which is fully compliant with the GDPR.
+What this means is that referring to the point made above about the collector being the principal responsible party, the controller must choose a processor which is fully compliant with the GDPR.
 The only way that processors can prove their compliance with the GDPR is through independent third party audits, assessments and certification.
 It is also very important to mention that the third party itself should be accredited.

 The Difference Between Data Controller and Processor

-The difference between the controller and the processor is straight forward: the former collects the information and provides the reason and means for it, and the latter is a service provider to the controller, because it processes the data on the controller’s behalf.
+The difference between the controller and the processor is straightforward: the former collects the information and provides the reason and means for it, and the latter is a service provider to the controller because it processes the data on the controller’s behalf.

 Let’s take an example:

-For marketing purposes, company A collects information from subjects (e.g. clients, users, partners, and so on) and defines the reason of collecting it, the way of collecting it, makes sure to inform the subjects accordingly and respond to their requests on the basis of the principle of the “right to information” (say, on the kind of data that company A possesses) and manages the requests for revocation of definitive deletion of the information upon the request of a data subject.
-Company A contracts company B, which is a marketing e-mail company which also serves as a customer communication platform.
+For marketing purposes, company A collects information from subjects (e.g. clients, users, partners, and so on) and defines the reason for collecting it, the way of collecting it, makes sure to inform the subjects accordingly and respond to their requests on the basis of the principle of the “right to information” (say, on the kind of data that company A possesses) and manages the requests for revocation of definitive deletion of the information upon the request of a data subject.
+Company A contracts company B, which is a marketing e-mail company that also serves as a customer communication platform.
 Company A, of course, has to make sure that Company B is compliant with the GDPR.

 So we have a situation where company A collects the information for clearly specified reasons, and company B sends out mass-reaching e-mails on behalf of company A to customers after they have clearly agreed to this information transaction.
 Company A is the controller and company B is the processor in this case.
-This illustration happens to be a very common configuration of the relationship of a controller and processor.
+This illustration happens to be a very common configuration of the relationship between a controller and processor.

 Difference Between Data Protection and Data Privacy

 The main difference between data protection and data privacy is the domains that they appertain to.
-Data protection is a cybersecurity matter and has to do with the protection of data from parties which are not authorized to access the data, such as black hat hackers.
+Data protection is a cybersecurity matter and has to do with the protection of data from parties that are not authorized to access the data, such as black hat hackers.
 On the other hand, data privacy appertains to the legal domain (such as the GDPR) and it has to do with the access of data from authorized parties.